toohighonthehog/RJScraperScript/readme.md

 #  How do we update metadata when it a) didn't exist before, or b) is different, or c) worse - i.e. no result?
 #  Finish code for custom attribute search (javli)
 #  Split functions from module (diff file for each function?)
+#  What happens if the xcode is bad?